CASE STUDY: Innovative Sled Pump for New Northern Ontario Golf Course

 The client was developing a golf course in Northern Ontario… right on the Precambrian shield.
-There were no reliable and inexpensive pumping solutions for golf courses that were situated in areas with shallow soils and solid bedrock where installing a wet well was impractical.
+Back in the 1990’s, there was no reliable water pumping solution for golf courses that were situated in areas with shallow soils and solid bedrock.

 The golf course was to be built in an area that had very shallow soils with solid rock below.
-This meant that it was virtually impossible to excavate a wet well for the vertical turbine pump solutions that are typically used for golf courses.
-A centrifugal pump station was also impractical as during summer drought conditions the low water level of the pond would cause suction problems.
+This meant that it was virtually impossible to excavate a wet well for a vertical turbine pump solution that was typically used for golf courses.
+Variable water levels in irrigation ponds made aboveground pump stations un-usable at low water marks (during summer drought conditions).
 The course owners were concerned about cost, accessibility, and reliability of their water pumping needs.
 A viable solution needed to be found in order to make the economics of the golf course feasible.

 Our new sled pump meant that the golf course could be built within budget.
 Not only did it save money in the initial construction costs, but it also reduced daily operating expenses (labour, electricity, and maintenance costs) when compared to conventional solutions… but most importantly, it provided a reliable means to irrigate and pump water during periods of drought.